ishuar/terraform-aws-eks/examples/cluster_with_alb/README.md

 ## Special Considerations

 - You have to own a domain for the nginx webservice deployment and verification , in this example I own this domain `worldofcontainers.tk`.
-- If you have the domain and it is not hosted by AWS , make sure to forward your domain resoulution to AWS nameservers which will be available as an terraform output `zone_name_servers` or in AWS route53 dns zone console view.
+- If you have the domain and it is not hosted by AWS , make sure to forward your domain resolution to AWS nameservers.
+The will be available as an terraform output `zone_name_servers` via this config or in AWS route53 dns zone console view.
 - Worth reading [Setting up ExternalDNS for Services on AWS](https://github.com/kubernetes-sigs/external-dns/blob/master/docs/tutorials/aws.md) and [aws-load-balancer-controller](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.4/).